 A two-bedroom apartment in Mississippi averages $746 per month, or $8,952 per year.
 The average life expectancy in the state is 74 years, so if you retire at 45, you should plan to pay $259,608 in housing costs over 29 years.
 In a city like Jackson, everything else averages to $1,016.34 a month, or $353,568 over 29 years.
 Together with rent, a single person would need $613,176.

-Clearly, if you're interested in a relatively low-cost retirement, set your sights on the South.
+Clearly, if you're interested in a relatively low-cost retirement, you may want to set your sights on the South.
 There are palm trees in Mississippi, too.

 Investing: Making Your Money Work for You

-Whether you plan to retire to Mississippi, New York, or somewhere else altogether, saving as much as you can is a foregone conclusion.
-But if you really want a shot at leaving the workforce by age 45, you’re probably going to have to invest your money.
+Whether you plan to retire to Mississippi, New York, or somewhere else altogether, saving is a foregone conclusion.
+But if you really want a shot at leaving the workforce by age 45, you may want to consider making your money work for you by investing it.

-Retirement by age 45 is a worthy goal.
-You'll have years ahead of you to do whatever it is you love, whether that means sailing around the world, planting a prize-winning garden, or simply soaking up the sunshine from your hammock.
+Retirement by age 45 is nothing to scoff at.
+You could have years ahead of you to do whatever it is you love, whether that means sailing around the world, planting a prize-winning garden, or simply soaking up the sunshine from your hammock.

-With enough focus, dedication, and intelligent money management, early retirement should be within your reach.
-So give your future self a present and start planning your early retirement today.
+With enough focus, dedication, and intelligent money management, early retirement could be within your reach.
+But the first step to getting there is planning your route.